-- 1- A capacitor
+- A capacitor (Leybold Didactic)

-- 2- An inductor
+- An inductor

+- A decade resistor box

-- 3- A power supply
+- A function generator

-- 4- An oscilloscope
+- An oscilloscope

-- 5- Wires for connections and induction
+- Wires for connections

 Experimental Procedure for Second Method:

 It was Maxwell who first noticed that the velocity with which an electromagnetic wave propagated, in his theory, $c = (\varepsilon_0 \mu_0)^{-1/2}$, was numerically identical to the measured velocity of light.
 This observation led him to a conclusion that was not obvious at the time: that light is an electromagnetic wave.
 In his Treatise on Electricity & Magnetism, Vol. 2, Chapter XX (3rd. editions, 1891, republished by Dover Press, 1954), Maxwell argues "If it should be found that the velocity of propagation of electromagnetic disturbances is the same as the velocity of light...we shall have strong reasons for believing that light is an electromagnetic phenomenon..."
 Whether these two velocities are indeed the same is precisely what you will find out in this experiment.